 Does this sound familiar?
 You’re preparing for an important meeting at work, paperwork is piling up and your calendar is so jam-packed with events and commitments that you don’t have any time for yourself.
 So, what do you do?
 You continue working, cancel your personal training session, reschedule that coffee date with your best friend and load up on fast-food calories.
 To keep up with the never-ending onslaught of responsibilities, self-care gets put on the back burner every time.
-And you keep on plugging away at this pace until a wake-up call redirects your attention to the toll this “go, go, go” lifestyle has taken on your life.
+And you keep on plugging away at this burnout pace until a wake-up call redirects your attention to the toll this “go, go, go” lifestyle has taken on your life.

 Many people have so many responsibilities that it’s easy to neglect your own personal needs often.
 And while it’s hard to prioritize self-care activities, improving your well-being is one of the best ways to support overall health, including physical, mental and emotional health.
 You’ll have an easier time maintaining positive habits when good health is your strong, resilient foundation.
-Set aside your to-do list for now; here’s why self-care is so important.
+Set aside your to-do list for now; here’s why self-care routines are so important.

 Self-care can improve your physical health